-Keenan Powell has practiced Workers Compensation law in the State of Alaska for over 30 years and has dedicated her practice to Workers Compensation representing injured Alaskans handling hundreds of cases. www.keenanpowell.com.
+Keenan Powell has practiced law in Alaska for more than 30 years and has dedicated her practice to Workers Compensation representing injured Alaskans.

 All consultations are free.
-To make an appointment, use the contact form on this website or call: 907 258 7663.
+If you want to set up a meeting, use the contact form on www.keenanpowell.com or call: 907 258 7663.